-Today, John Burton Ltd imports high quality green coffee beans, sourced from more than 25 countries around the world, and distributes them to New Zealand coffee roasters.
-The company also imports and sells bulk tea and tea bags from Sri Lanka, Papua New Guinea and Indonesia.
+Today, John Burton Ltd imports high quality green coffee beans, sourced from more than 20 countries around the world, and distributes them to New Zealand coffee roasters.
+The company also imports and sells bulk tea and tea bags from Sri Lanka and Papua New Guinea.

 However, the story began four generations ago in 1936, when John’s grandfather, Herbert Burton, set up HE Burton Ltd, a tea importing business.
 Herbert was joined by his sons, Jack and Geoff, after the Second World War, and the business grew to become a major importer of tea, selling it in bulk to NZ Packers.
 After Herbert died in 1961, his sons continued in the business, and were joined by Jack’s son, John, in 1979.
 John began importing coffee beans and selling them to roasters until HE Burton was sold in 1982 to a French company.